nyantec/narwhal/README.md

 ## What does `narwhal` do?

-`narwhal` sets up a networking namespace (an exclusive instance of the whole Linux networking stack with own arp, routing and netfilter etc), creates a virtual ethernet device pair (with one end in the container and the other end on the host system) and assigns static IPv4 and IPv6 addresses with the minimum neccessary routing setup.
+`narwhal` is used with the `--net=none` option and creates a virtual ethernet device pair (with one end in the container and the other end on the host system).
+It assigns static IPv4 and IPv6 addresses with the minimum neccessary routing setup.

 ## What is this good for?